Lafaiet/POXDoc/README.md

-# Esse é um projeto de tradução e correção da documentação do controlador OpenFlow POX.
+# This is a translation project of POX OpenFlow Controller.